ELGHAZAL-SAID/Make-it-easy-with-Python/README.md

 lace the clipboardscripts file in :
 /home/yourUserName/.local/share/applications/

-and place python file : clipboard.py in where ever you want but dont forget to edti the path incide the files above.
+and place python file : clipboard.py in where ever you want but dont forget to edti the path inside the files above.
 --------------------------------------------------------------------------------------------------------------------